oelna/microblog/README.md

-# Simple Microblog
+# Mini Microblog

 A simple PHP app that stores Twitter-like status updates in a sqlite database.
 It also generates a JSON feed, that can be used as a source for the [micro.blog](https://micro.blog/) service.
 It is aimed at people who would like to host their own micro.blog, but want to avoid using Wordpress for it.

+The app supports crossposting to Bluesky and also acts as a member of the Fediverse, in that eg. Mastodon/ActivityPub users can follow and like status updates.

 ![a screenshot of the microblog app](https://user-images.githubusercontent.com/1279725/34184164-9567a4b2-e51e-11e7-9317-d737ef3423f0.png)

 There is a timeline view of your own posts, as well as a simple 'compose post' page behind a login form.
 Right now, only a unique ID, the post content and creation timestamp, edit time and delete status are saved for each entry, so this is only suitable for one user.
-(Multiple users would each have to install in their own directories.)

 The entire design is inside a theme directory and [CSS file](css/microblog/microblog.css) and can be modified easily.
 The site HTML is pretty straightforward and should be easy to style.